freshmozart1/meet/README.md

 ### Filter events by city

+#### Scenario 1
 - Given: The user is on the main event listing page
+- When: The user hasn't searched for a city
+- Then: The app should show all events

+#### Scenario 2
+- Given: The user is on the main event listing page
 - When: The user searches for a city by entering the city name in the search bar
+- Then: The app should display a list of cities for the user to select

+#### Scenario 3

+- Given: The user searches for a city by entering the city name in the search bar
+- When: The user selects a city from the list of displayed cities
-- Then: The app should display a list of upcoming events in the selected city
+- Then: The app should show a list of all events in that city

 ### Show/hide event details

 #### Scenario 1

-- Given: The event details are hidden by default
+- Given: The event details are collapsed by default
 - When: The user clicks the “Show Details” button on an event
 - Then: The app should display additional details about the selected event